-In that case all 5 users will simultaneously download with 1 Mbps speed.
-It’s shown on a second screenshot.
+In that case, all 5 users will simultaneously download with 1 Mbps speed.
+It’s shown in the second screenshot.

-What will happen in situation, when we will put 7 users on 1:5 contention plan ?
-Splynx will change the parent speed to 7 Mbps in this particular case, but will leave maximum speed of each user on 5 Mbps.
+What will happen in the situation, when we will put 7 users on the 1:5 contention plan?
+Splynx will change the parent speed to 7 Mbps in this particular case but will leave the maximum speed of each user at 5 Mbps.

-If you are planning to deploy Plan-based contentions, use it on central routers to achieve high amounts of users in one tree.
-Compare two situations – 1:5 contention tree with 5 users and two of them are hard downloaders, it means that 3 other users will never get 5 Mbps speed, because they are all under one common parent of 5 Mbps.
+If you are planning to deploy plan-based contentions, use them on central routers to achieve high amounts of users in one tree.
+Compare two situations – 1:5 contention tree with 5 users and two of them are hard downloaders, it means that 3 other users will never get 5 Mbps speed because they are all under one common parent of 5 Mbps.

-Imagine that we have a wireless AP which is connected to backbone network with 30 Mbps speed.
-But we connected to that AP users with total possible bandwidth of 60 Mbps.
-What can happen in a peak time is that users will consume more traffic than can be sent through uplink.
-It means that wireless link can become overutilized and unstable.
+Imagine that we have a wireless AP which is connected to a backbone network with 30 Mbps speed.
+But we connected to that AP users with a total possible bandwidth of 60 Mbps.
+What can happen in a peak time is that users will consume more traffic than can be sent through the uplink.
+It means that wireless links can become overutilized and unstable.
 It’s shown in the picture below.

-To prevent this situation, router based contention can be used.
-In Splynx each router has field “Sector/Speed limits”, where can be defined groups and administrator can put users under these groups.
-As a result we will achieve contention per router :
+To prevent this situation, router-based contention can be used.
+In Splynx each router has the field “Sector/Speed limits”, where can be defined groups and the administrator can put users under these groups.
+As a result, we will achieve contention per router :

-Configuration of Router based contention is shown on other video:
+Configuration of the Router-based contention is shown on another video: